INVESTOR ALERT: Pomerantz Law Firm Reminds Investors With Losses On Their Investment In Mullen Automotive, Inc. Of Class Action Lawsuit And Upcoming Deadlines - MULN

 [Click here for information about joining the class action]

-A putative securities class action complaint has been filed against Mullen and certain of its officers (collectively,“Defendants”) alleging that the Defendants made false and misleading statements and/or failed to disclose that:
+A putative securities class action complaint has been filed against Mullen and certain of its officers (collectively, "Defendants") alleging that the

 (1) Mullen had no intent of implementing a reverse stock split when in-fact the Company and its leadership believed that one was imminent and necessary; (2) Mullen overstated its deals with business partners, including Rapid Response Defense Systems and Mullen Advanced Energy Operations, LLC ("MAEO"); (3) Mullen overstated its battery technology capabilities and partnerships; (4) Mullen misled the investing public about its reverse stock splits; (5) Mullen and CEO Michery knew or should have known that the founder of Global EV Technology Inc., Mullen's partner in the MAEO joint venture, had previously been convicted of financial crimes; (6) Mullen failed to disclose material information about its financing agreements; and (7) as a result, the Defendants' public statements were materially false and/or misleading at all relevant times.
 When the true details entered the market, the lawsuit claims that investors suffered damages.